-I never considered myself as web frontend developer, cause I usually prefer doing more system stuff, but time over time I do it, and sometimes I have to target old browsers, and so I have to test using these browsers.
-While there are services like SauceLabs and BrowserStack which offer you cloud backed web browser testing, often testing and debugging using these services are slow.
-They are fine as quality gate used in CI, but using them continuously slow downs development.
+I never considered myself as a web frontend developer, cause I usually prefer doing more system stuff, but time over time I do it, and occasionally I have to target old browsers, and so I have to test using these browsers.
+While there are services like SauceLabs and BrowserStack that offer you cloud-backed web browser testing, often testing and debugging using these services are slow.
+They are fine as quality gate used in CI, but using them continuously slows down development.
 Running tests and debugging in browser locally is much faster.

-So let’s start with Firefox, cause it’s the easiest case.
-All Firefox releases are published in a archive.
-But just installing every single version that you need to support isn’t going to work for you on Linux (at least for me).
-Cause all these versions of browsers using same paths for storing user profile data.
+So let’s start with Firefox, because it’s the easiest case.
+All Firefox releases are published in an archive.
+But just installing every single version that you need to support isn’t going to work for you on Linux, at least this wasn’t the case for me.
+Because all these versions of browsers use the same paths for storing user profile data.
 You obviously can try to separate them by using different environment variables for profiles and other settings.
-Also, you probably would have to disable remote interface via -no-remote CLI option, which disables listening socket that accepts commands.
-This used as way to speed up browser launching, since browser stays loaded even when you close all pages and when you click to open something it receives remote command.
-But since we are going to run multiple versions they would bind to same socket which would cause a conflict.
-There is also number of other issues as well.
+Also, you probably would have to disable the remote interface via -no-remote CLI option, which disables the listening socket that accepts commands.
+This is used as a way to speed up browser launching, since the browser stays loaded even when you close all pages, and when you click to open something it receives a remote command.
+But since we are going to run multiple versions they would bind to the same socket which would cause a conflict.
+There are also a number of other issues as well.

 So, is there is any better way ?
 Yeah, let’s use lightweight containers for this.
-I often use bwrap aka bubblewrap for these kind of issues.
-Here’s for example my launcher for Firefox 38:
+I often use bwrap aka bubblewrap for this kind of issues.
+Here’s an example that I use as a launcher for Firefox 38:

 1